Y4ZK4Y/cpp-00/ex01/README.md

 ## Exercise 01: My Awesome PhoneBook

-Welcome to the 80s and their unbelievable technology!
-In this exercise, you will create a program that behaves like a **crappy awesome** phonebook software.
+This exercise is about creating an 80s style phonebook that behaves like a **crappy awesome** phonebook software.

 ### Requirements